McMinnville UFO photographs: Alleged sighting

-According to astronomer William K. Hartmann's account, on 11 May 1950 at 7:30 p.m., Evelyn Trent was walking back to her farmhouse after feeding her caged rabbits.
-Before reaching the house, she noticed a slow-moving, metallic disk-shaped object heading in her direction from the northeast.
-She yelled for her husband, Paul, who was inside the house; he claimed that upon leaving the house, he also saw the object.
-After watching the object for a short time, he went back inside their home to obtain a camera; he said he managed to take two photos of the object before it sped away to the west.
-Paul Trent's father also claimed he briefly viewed the object before it flew away.
+According to astronomer William K. Hartmann's account, on 11 May 1950 at 7:30 p.m., Evelyn Trent was walking back to her house after feeding caged rabbits on her farm.
+Before reaching the house she claimed to see a slow-moving, metallic disk-shaped object approaching her from the northeast.
+She yelled for her husband, Paul Trent, who was inside the house; upon leaving the house, he claimed to have also seen the object.
+After a short time, he went back inside their home to obtain a camera already loaded with film; he said he managed to take two photos of the object before it sped away to the west.
+Paul Trent's father claimed he briefly viewed the object before it flew away.

-Hartmann's version of the incident traces back to an interview the Trents gave to Lou Gillette, host of the radio station KMCM (later KLYC), and quoted in The Oregonian newspaper on 10 June 1950.
-However, the Trents had given a slightly different version of the incident to the local McMinnville newspaper, the Telephone Register, two days earlier on 8 June 1950.
+Hartmann's version of the incident traces back to an interview the Trents gave to Lou Gillette, of radio station KMCM (later KLYC) in McMinnville and quoted in The Oregonian newspaper on 10 June 1950; however, two days earlier on 8 June, the Trents had given a slightly different version of the incident to the McMinnville newspaper, the Telephone Register.
 In that version, Evelyn Trent stated "We'd been out in the back yard.
 Both of us saw the object at the same time.
 The camera!
 Paul thought it was in the car but I was sure it was in the house.
 I was right—and the Kodak was loaded with film..."

 Initial publicity

-The roll of film in the Trent's camera was not entirely used up, so the Trents did not have the film developed immediately.
-The film was not developed until the remaining frames were used in shooting family photographs for Mother's Day, Sunday, 14 May 1950.
+The roll of film in the Trent's camera was not entirely used up, so the film was not developed until the remaining frames were used in shooting family photographs for Mother's Day.

-In a 1997 interview, the Trents claimed that they initially thought the object they had photographed was a secret military aircraft, and feared the "photos might bring them trouble."
+In a 1997 interview, the Trents claimed that they initially thought the object they had photographed was a secret military aircraft, and feared the "photos might bring them trouble".
 When he mentioned his sighting and photographs to his banker, Frank Wortmann, the banker was intrigued enough to display them from his bank window in McMinnville.

-Shortly afterwards Bill Powell, a local newspaper reporter, convinced Mr. Trent to loan him the negatives.
-Powell examined the negatives and found no evidence that they were tampered with or faked.
-On June 8, 1950, Powell's story of the incident—accompanied by the two photos—was published as a front-page story in the McMinnville Telephone-Register.
-The headline read: "At Long Last—Authentic Photographs Of Flying Saucer[?]"